 Home of the nation’s first—and still the largest—program in genetic counseling, Sarah Lawrence College has trained more genetic counselors than any other academic institution in the world.
-This celebrated program integrates education, health care, and humanism as it prepares genetic counselors to work in a growing, dynamic field.
+This celebrated program integrates education, health care, and humanism, as it prepares genetic counselors to work in a growing, dynamic field.

-MS Human Genetics 2025-2026 Courses
+Master of Science in Human Genetics 2025-2026 Courses

 Advanced Human Genetics